2022–23 Manchester City F.C. season: Pre-season and friendlies

-On 25 April, City announced they would travel to the United States for two pre-season friendlies in preparation for the new season, starting with a fixture against Club América on 20 July.
-The second fixture against Bayern Munich on 23 July was announced a few days later.
-City announced they would play a friendly game against fellow CFG team Girona on 17 December at their Academy Stadium as a warm up to the resumption of the post-World Cup season.
+On 25 April, Manchester City announced they would travel to the United States for two pre-season friendlies in preparation for the new season, starting with a fixture against Club América on 20 July.
+The second fixture against Bayern Munich on 23 July was announced a week later.
+On 7 December, City announced they would play a friendly match against fellow CFG team Girona on 17 December at their Academy Stadium as a warm-up to the resumption of the post-World Cup season.